23 years ago this week I answered, “I do” to a question that seemed basic enough.

 Instead, let’s get back to dancing and chatting the night away with a complete stranger.
 A stranger who was like no one I’d ever been interested in before.
 His choice of club attire alone would’ve ordinarily been enough to scare me off.
 We seemed as different as night and day, but he gave me his number and of course I called it and I’m sure I don’t need to explain to y’all how dating works.

-Yet, as the weeks rolled on, our differences only became even more glaring, so much of the time we basically got along as well as two toddlers trying to share the same toy.
+And, yet, as the weeks rolled on, our differences only became even more glaring, so much of the time we basically got along as well as two toddlers trying to share the same toy.

-You see, he was into things like the marching band, studying, saving money (ball caps and basketball shoes, anyone??), collecting stamps and comic books (bless him!), low-riders, rap, bass, basketball, working out, and building computers.
+You see, he was into the marching band, studying, saving money (ball caps and basketball shoes, anyone??), collecting stamps and comic books (bless him!), low-riders, rap, bass, basketball, working out, and building computers.
 He was also a military kid from everywhere, but sounded like he was from the Bahamas because all his best friends at the time were.
 (True story.
 I needed a translator when we talked.)

 And, me… well, I loved being lazy and boys and clothes and babysitting and dancing and spending money and live music and cigarettes and had only lived in two places in the same state, Tallahassee being one.
 (I know, I know.
 I was quite the catch.)

 But, I also loved to laugh.
-And, this guy certainly kept me cracking up.
+And, this guy certainly kept me grinning.
 And, I’d secretly always been about the more nerdy types.
 And, this one was studying computer science and math, plus was a musician on top of it all.
 So, there was just something super compelling about him.
 Unfortunately my heart and head were still the same broken as the night I’d first laid eyes on him, so getting past all the silly differences was tough for me.
 And for him, too, it seemed.
 So after dating for two months, I knew we were likely headed towards another one of my tragic endings…

 Until that bright, cool April morning when I finally woke up to a startling reality and began adding up days and weeks and calculating months and figuring something was late.
 Six weeks late, in fact.
 I’ll spare you the details, but suffice to say, six pregnancy tests later, I was sitting in a chair in his apartment telling him he could have as much or as little to do with the little bundle that was now in my belly.
 He was still in school after all, but I had a job and knew I’d have plenty of support from my family.
 Yet, as I was explaining all this to him, he walked right over to me and dropped to one knee to gently face my scared, yet determined face, and said the next four words that would change everything,